Accèder directement au contenu

 Q : Is the deadline for professors submitting a recommendation the same as the application deadline ?

 A : Yes, the applications wil be evaluated in the days following the deadline so the recommendations should arrive in time if they are to be taken into account by the jury.
-However, your application won’t be ruled out if the recommendations are late.
+However, your application will not be ruled out if the recommendations are late.

 Q : Are there application fees ?